 Bethel UMC was founded in 1830, by Abraham Eason with the assistance of his friend James Tillman.
 They were among the first settlers in this area.
 Abraham is also thought to have assisted in the formation of 14 other Methodist churches in this area.
 It was first called the Crooked Branch Methodist Church as part of the Appling Mission with the South Carolina Conference.
 Rev. Jeremiah T. Freeman was the first pastor.
 The first crude building was the first church in Appling County.
-In 1840, the name was changed to Bethel, "the house of the Lord".
-In May, 1840, Felix Eason organize a Sunday School.
+In 1840, the name was changed to Bethel, "the house of the Lord."
+In May 1840, Felix Eason organized a Sunday school.